morristech/teacher-training-api/README.md

 Where `-S secret` is the secret.
 In development, the secret should be set to `secret` by default on backend and frontend.

-## Settings vs config vs Environment variables
+## MCBE vs config vs Environment variables

 Refer to the [the config gem](https://github.com/railsconfig/config#accessing-the-settings-object) to understand the `file based settings` loading order.